 How fit do I need to be?

 Plan on increasing your mileage by l0% to 15% each week over the course of your training.
 Begin with shorter rides back-to-back, and increase to longer days in the saddle.
 You should eventually work up to some metric century (62 miles) distances since a couple of our days will be this long or slightly longer.
 The Tour de Steamboat’s biggest claim to fame is our elevation; please plan your training to include both the climbing and descending hills.
 If possible, ride with others to get prepared for sharing the road with other cyclists.
 Many books and articles have been written on the subject of training for cyclists.
-If you have doubts about your ability, or questions about how to train, you are encouraged to research the topic on-line or at your local book or bike shop.
+If you have doubts about your ability or questions about how to train, you are encouraged to research the topic online or at your local book or bike shop.

 What are the rules of the Tour de Steamboat?